Rosario Dawson Acts Up

 Rosario Dawson never pined to be an actress.
 Her family, squatting in an abandoned tenement building in New York City, was just trying to make it.
 Then, when she was 15, the director of Kids spotted her on her front stoop, and her life has been a cascade of film roles, from Rent to Sin City, ever since.
 (You can see her in Zookeeper, a new comedy in theaters this week.)
-But the sexy starlet hasn’t forgotten her hardscrabble roots.
-Dawson, now 32, remains outspoken on everything from violence against women to the politics of the census.
+But the busy star hasn’t forgotten her hardscrabble roots.
+Dawson, now 32, remains outspoken on everything from violence against women, to voting rights, to the politics of the census.
 Naturally, the self-described “Twitterholic” was “best-dressed” at the White House correspondents’ dinner (so says that noted fashion arbiter Politico).

 I caught up with Dawson as she was getting ready for a show by her friend Prince—and a visit with President Obama.
 She had so much to say about her various projects that we didn't even get to her Star Trek yen (yes, she speaks Klingon) or the Paul Rudd crotch-grabbing incident last year when she defended a fondled Eva Mendes (and women everywhere).
 Suffice it to say, the lady's got range.

 Mother Jones: You’re in Girl Walks Into a Bar, the first straight-to-YouTube feature film.
 Is this where the industry is headed?

 Rosario Dawson: Oh, hell yeah!
 With the recession, people are having to choose between their cable and their internet connection.
 And think about it.
 When they started making made-for-TV movies, people thought it was a fluke.
 Who would watch that?
 Because it’s in your TV screen and not in a theater.
 Remember that?

 MJ: How is digital distribution changing the game for you as an actor?